Qetesh/logi-options-plus-mini/README_EN.md

   - update: application updates
   - dfu: device firmware updates
   - logivoice: Logitech voice
-  - aipromptbuilder: AI Prompt Builder
+  - aipromptbuilder: AI Prompt Builder (macOS only)
-  - device-recommendation: device recommendation
+  - device-recommendation: device recommendation (macOS only)
 - Easy-to-use shell script
   - You can modify the installation options in the shell file to add needed features